A Guide to Log Burning Stoves in Holiday Cottages

 However, compared to other heat sources wood burning stoves and open fires come with additional maintenance requirements and risks, especially if your holiday home is listed or thatched.
 There are approximately 3,000 chimney fires in England each year.

-Guests who have zero experience of open fires can create fire risks.
-We have dealt with claims were guests have stacked up fires and then departed to the local pub, upon return they found an imminent house fire caused by smouldering stray embers on the carpet.
+A lot of the time it’s not the wood burner that’s the problem, it’s the guests.
+There is an obvious risk that guests and small children could burn themselves.
+Guests who have zero experience operating open fires and log burners can create fire risks.
+We have dealt with claims where guests have stacked up fires and then departed to the local pub, upon returning they found an imminent house fire caused by smouldering stray embers on the carpet.

 There are also accounts of guests emptying what they thought were cold embers into plastic bins, only for the hot ashes to smoulder and melt the bin.
 Ash can smoulder for days and this is a significant fire risk.
 Luckily the property wasn’t burnt to the ground.

--Not to use flammable liquids such as petrol or paraffin to light your fire
+-Not to use flammable liquids such as petrol or paraffin to light the fire